Claude Routines vs Codex Automations: Which Agent Platform Fits Your Team in 2026

 TL;DR: Claude Routines vs Codex Automations: side-by-side for engineering teams on triggers, pricing, security, and which platform fits your workflow.

 This is not a winner declaration.
 Both platforms will leapfrog each other for the foreseeable future.
 What matters is which one fits your current workflow, governance requirements, and technical stack.
+For exact plan tiers, run caps, model lineups, and beta-header requirements, verify on each vendor's official docs at the time of decision; both surfaces ship fast.

 The Comparison Matrix